codefresh-io/docs.codefresh.io/_docs/deploy-to-kubernetes/example-deploy-demochat-to-kubernetes-cluster.md

 max-width="50%"
 %}

-In the next step, you need to configure the __Deploy Script__
+In the next step, you need to configure the __Deploy Script__:

 {:start="1"}
-1. Choose the option __Kubernetes__
+1. Choose the option __Kubernetes__.

 {:start="2"}
-2. Choose the cluster on which will be deployed the service
+2. Choose the cluster on which will be deployed the service.

 {:start="3"}
-3. Choose the namespace
+3. Choose the namespace.

 {:start="4"}
-4. Select the service that will be redeployed
+4. Select the service that will be redeployed.

 {:start="5"}
-5. Select the branch as condition when the Deploy Script will be performed
+5. Select the branch as condition when the Deploy Script will be performed.

 {% include image.html
 lightbox="true"